SylveonDeko/Mewdeko/docs/guides/osx-guide.md

 ```

-#### Downloading and Running Nadeko
+#### Downloading and Running Mewdeko

 - Use the following command to download and run the installer.
 (PS: **Do not** rename the **`linuxAIO.sh`** file)
-`cd ~ && wget -N https://github.com/Kwoth/NadekoBot-BashScript/raw/1.9/linuxAIO.sh && bash linuxAIO.sh`
+`cd ~ && wget -N https://github.com/Kwoth/Mewdeko-BashScript/raw/1.9/linuxAIO.sh && bash linuxAIO.sh`
-- Choose Option `1` to download Nadeko.
+- Choose Option `1` to download Mewdeko.
 Once installation is completed you should see the options again.
 - Choose Option `5` to set up your credentials according to this [guide](../../jsons-explained/#setting-up-credentialsjson-file), or find and edit the `credentials.json` file manually.
-- Choose Option `2` to **Run Nadeko (Normally)**.
+- Choose Option `2` to **Run Mewdeko (Normally)**.
 - Check in your Discord server if your new bot is working properly.
 Once you're done testing, type `.die` on Discord to shut it down.
 The Terminal should automatically return to the main menu.

-#### Running NadekoBot with the terminal closed
+#### Running Mewdeko with the terminal closed

-If you run Nadeko through option 2 or 3 and close the terminal, Nadeko will also close.
+If you run Mewdeko through option 2 or 3 and close the terminal, Mewdeko will also close.
 To avoid this, you'll need to use a process manager that will keep it open and running in the background.
 This section of the guide instructs on how to achieve this with pm2 and tmux.
 Whether you pick one or the other, please **do not** simultaneously, or you're going to get double responses to every command.

-#### Using Nadeko with pm2 (easiest method)
+#### Using Mewdeko with pm2 (easiest method)

-- pm2 will not only allow Nadeko to run in the background, but will also automatically launch Nadeko upon system reboots.
+- pm2 will not only allow Mewdeko to run in the background, but will also automatically launch Mewdeko upon system reboots.
 - Open the installer, if you haven't already:
-`cd ~ && wget -N https://github.com/Kwoth/NadekoBot-BashScript/raw/1.9/linuxAIO.sh && bash linuxAIO.sh`
+`cd ~ && wget -N https://github.com/Kwoth/Mewdeko-BashScript/raw/1.9/linuxAIO.sh && bash linuxAIO.sh`
 - Run Option `7` (ignore Option `6`, that's for Linux only).
   - Pick whether you want to run it with or without auto-restart and auto-update.
 - Once it's done, run Option `8` to exit.
 - That's it.
 Your bot should be running in the background.
 Feel free to close the Terminal window.

-**Managing Nadeko with pm2**
+**Managing Mewdeko with pm2**

-- Use the following commands on Terminal to check your Nadeko setup:
+- Use the following commands on Terminal to check your Mewdeko setup:
 - `pm2 status` to see all pm2 processes
-- `pm2 info Nadeko` to see information about Nadeko
+- `pm2 info Mewdeko` to see information about Mewdeko
-- `pm2 logs Nadeko` to view real-time logs of Nadeko, or
+- `pm2 logs Mewdeko` to view real-time logs of Mewdeko, or
-- `pm2 logs Nadeko --lines number` (**number** = how many lines you want to output) to see a specific amount of lines of the log.
+- `pm2 logs Mewdeko --lines number` (**number** = how many lines you want to output) to see a specific amount of lines of the log.
 The logfile is also stored and presented at the top of these commands

-**Updating Nadeko with pm2**
+**Updating Mewdeko with pm2**

-- If you have set up Nadeko with auto-update, simply run `.die` on your Discord server.
+- If you have set up Mewdeko with auto-update, simply run `.die` on your Discord server.
 That's it.
-- If you have set up Nadeko with no auto-update:
+- If you have set up Mewdeko with no auto-update:
-  - Shut your bot down with `pm2 stop Nadeko`
+  - Shut your bot down with `pm2 stop Mewdeko`
   - Open the installer with `bash linuxAIO.sh` and choose Option `1`
-  - Once it's done, exit the installer with Option `8` and run `pm2 restart Nadeko`
+  - Once it's done, exit the installer with Option `8` and run `pm2 restart Mewdeko`
-    - You can watch your bot going online with `pm2 logs Nadeko`
+    - You can watch your bot going online with `pm2 logs Mewdeko`

-#### Using Nadeko with tmux (if you don't want to use pm2)
+#### Using Mewdeko with tmux (if you don't want to use pm2)

 - On the Terminal, create a new session:
-- `tmux new -s nadeko`
+- `tmux new -s Mewdeko`

-The above command will create a new session named **nadeko** *(you can replace “nadeko” with anything you prefer, it's your session name)*.
+The above command will create a new session named **Mewdeko** *(you can replace “Mewdeko” with anything you prefer, it's your session name)*.

 - Run the installer: `bash linuxAIO.sh`
-- Choose `2` to **Run NadekoBot normally**.
+- Choose `2` to **Run Mewdeko normally**.
     - **NOTE**: With this option, if you use `.die` on Discord, the bot will shut down and stay offline until you manually run it again.
-- Choose `3` to **Run NadekoBot with Auto Restart**.
+- Choose `3` to **Run Mewdeko with Auto Restart**.
     - **NOTE**: With this option, the bot will auto run if you use `.die`, making it function as a restart.

 If you pick Option `3`, you will be shown the following options:

 ```
 1. Run Auto Restart normally without Updating.
-2. Run Auto Restart and update NadekoBot.
+2. Run Auto Restart and update Mewdeko.
 3. Exit
 ```